WaldronElijah/WaldronElijah/README.md

-# Hi 👋 I’m Elijah Waldron
+# Hi I’m Elijah Waldron

 Software Engineer • Data Scientist
-Based in Union, NJ – Leveraging todays surpluss tools to build and predict the future!
+Based in Union, NJ – Leveraging todays surplus of tools to build and predict the future!

 ---